Finding the Right Device

 Setting up your Alexa Devices & Smart Home Connection

 Most Alexa Built-In and Alexa Enabled devices will connect to the Wi-Fi network in your home or office when they are turned on for the first time.
 If this network is associated with your Amazon account, your device will connect with your account automatically.
-If you are setting up your first Alexa Built-in device, follow the prompts in your Alexa app and log into the Amazon account you want connected.
+If you are setting up your first Alexa Built-In device, follow the prompts in your Alexa app and log into the Amazon account you want connected.
+Once your Alexa device is connect to Wi-Fi, you can begin downloading useful apps and fun, interactive skills, like The Price Is Right home game.

 Talking to Alexa

 Set alarms and reminders using the Alexa app or by asking an enabled device.
-Use your normal “inside voice” and speak clearly when asking Alexa to remember something or to return certain information like how is the weather today, what is the average price of 55 inch televisions.
-Alexa can look up shopping information or add things to your Amazon cart, and she can respond to general knowledge questions like how much does a blue whale weigh?
+Use your normal, “inside voice” and speak clearly when asking Alexa to remember something or to return certain information.
+Alexa can look up shopping information or add things to your Amazon cart, and she can respond to general knowledge questions like “how much does a blue whale weigh?”
+You can also ask Alexa to launch fun games for group or solo play; Popcorn Tycoon is a fun option to play individually and compare scores and levels with friends.

 Lights on Devices